tothmano/manototh.github.io/_pages/home.md

 I am a documentation architect.
 I help software companies design, implement, and optimise their information architecture and developer experience programmes.
 I have built technical writing teams, developer experience programmes, documentation sites, and work processes from scratch.

 Currently, I am Head of Documentation at Axiom.
-Previously, I have worked at PSPDFKit, Adverity Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.
+Previously, I have worked at PSPDFKit, Adverity, Tricentis, Omnit, IBM, the Central European University, and the University of Cambridge.

 I define myself as an enthusiastic writer, developer, and scholar.